andrewtavis/wikirec/README.md

 from wikirec import model

 # Remove n-grams for BERT training
+# Clean texts without n-grams has been found to be better than raw texts for BERT
 corpus_no_ngrams = [
     " ".join([t for t in text.split(" ") if "_" not in t]) for text in text_corpus
 ]